coolrey3/Algos/README.md

 # Algos
-Search, Sort, and string manipulation algorithms coded from scratch
+Search, Sort, and string manipulation algorithms coded by hand